notadeejay/rbc-training/data/Week 3 Day 1/02__Psuedo Selectors__Reading.md

 #### ::first-letter

-Will style the first letter contained in the element
+Will style the first letter contained in the element.

 ```css
   p::first-letter {